Modern Luxury

 A post shared by Infatuation San Francisco (@infatuation_sf)

-4416 18th Street / Website
+4416 18th St.; 415-626-4416 / Website

 An absolute staple, this Sichuan house in the Castro makes dim sum dishes fresh on the daily, served alongside a wide selection of Belgian beers.
 Chef and owner Lily, aka Mama Ji, takes inspiration from her childhood food in the Sichuan region of China.
-Reservations are not accepted, so make sure you come through with plenty of time to enjoy your deep fried shrimp dumplings, steamed barbecue pork buns, steamed Shanghai vegetarian buns and more.
+Reservations are not accepted, so make sure you come through with plenty of time to enjoy your deep-fried shrimp dumplings, steamed barbecue pork buns, steamed Shanghai vegetarian buns and more.

 Yank Sing